British Rail: Hospitality

 British Rail operated a network of station buffets and on-train catering services, which from the 1970s were managed under the Travellers-Fare brand.
 The company also ran a portfolio of railway-owned hotels grouped under British Transport Hotels, offering accommodation and dining facilities at key locations.
-Many of the hotels were sold during the 1980s and catering services were later contracted out, thus by 1986 the private sector was running the catering at 85 stations; 96 more stations were put under private operation in 1987.
+In its October 1979 review of British Rail subsidiaries by the BRB, British Transport Hotels ranked second for revenue out of seven, and concluded public–private partnership was the best course of action.
+In the 1980s, the government privatised the non-essential elements of the railway and thus the hotels were sold off.

-One of the most enduring cultural references to British Rail’s catering was the so-called "British Rail sandwich".
+One of the most enduring cultural references to British Rail's catering was the so-called "British Rail sandwich".
 Frequently criticised for being overpriced or of poor quality, it became a symbol of the perceived shortcomings of railway catering during the period.
 Despite the reputation, Travellers-Fare served millions of meals each year, and its food remains a notable aspect of the public memory of British Rail.